Murder of Robert Brooks: Criminal charges

 On February 20, New York Governor Kathy Hochul announced that prison workers would be arrested and charged with murder in connection with the killing of Brooks.
 A grand jury issued murder, manslaughter, gang assault and tampering with evidence charges.
 Seventeen corrections department employees — including four sergeants, 11 correction officers, and two nurses — were already suspended and facing discipline.

 On May 5, Walrath accepted a plea bargain reducing his charges from murder to manslaughter, with a 15-year prison sentence.
 On May 14, Gentile pled guilty to attempted tampering with physical evidence, and was sentenced to one-year conditional discharge.
 Trial for the remaining officers was set for October 6.

+On November 21, four of the officers involved — Anthony Farina, Nicholas Anzalone, Michael Mashaw and David Walters — were sentenced by Oneida County Court Judge Robert L. Bauer.
+Farina and Anzalone were both sentenced to 22 years in prison on a charge of first-degree manslaughter.
+Mashaw, the ranking officer in the infirmary at the time of the assault, was sentenced to three to nine years in prison on a charge of second-degree manslaughter.
+Walters was sentenced to 28 months to 7 years in prison on a charge of second-degree manslaughter.
+While Walters was not accused of putting his hands on Brooks, he admitted he was present during the assault, failed to intervene, and verbally prevented a nurse from entering to help Brooks.

+On January 16, 2026, Fisher pled guilty to a lesser charge of reckless endangerment.

+Of the ten former guards who were charged in connection to Brooks' death, David Kingsley is the only one who was convicted of murder.
+He was sentenced to 25 years to life.

+On September 21, 2026, attorneys for the family of Brooks announced that they would receive $24 million in a settlement from the state of New York, resolving all remaining claims.
+They stated that it was the largest settlement to date for a death in prison in New York.